 Check to see if you a) have a spare tire and b) it’s in good condition.

 Even if you’re the designated driver, you may not have changed a tire before.
 Perhaps there’s a passenger who has and potentially has some other practical car know-how too, such as changing oil, etc.

 These handy “first aid kits for your car” are available to purchase off Amazon and you can even search for one specific to your vehicle or the type of trip you’re taking e.g. winter.
 Standard contents include battery booster cables, a tire pressure gauge, a window breaker, flashlight, multi-tools, high-vis vests, a roadside warning sign, and much more besides.
 Of course, if you have some of these already at home, then you can create your own roadside emergency kit.

 Now that you have your car covered for every eventuality, you can now turn to what to pack for your road trip.

 In case you’re planning to rely on GPS or Google Maps, pick up a paper map as a backup.
-Machines can fail, signal can disappear and technology can let you down.
+Machines can fail, signals can disappear and technology can let you down.
 Knowing that you have a Plan B means you can relax and navigate with peace of mind.